-The Chief of Police will meet regularly with the designated Chairperson of the board to discuss the review the activities and recommendations of the board.
+The Chief of Police will meet periodically and as needed with the designated Chairperson of the board to discuss the review the activities and recommendations of the board.
 The administrative staff of the police department will publish information to the members of the board in a timely manner in advance of scheduled meetings on requested topics such as use of force incidents, training opportunities, and crime statistics.